-You can deactivate the switches for power windows at rear doors by pressing the safety pushbutton $(s) \Rightarrow$ fig. 36.
-The buttons for power windows at rear doors are activated again by pressing the safety pushbutton (5) again.
+You can deactivate the switches for power windows at rear doors by pressing the safety pushbutton ( $\mathfrak{s} \Rightarrow \mathfrak{fig}$ .
+36. The buttons for power windows at rear doors are activated again by pressing the safety pushbutton ( $\mathfrak{s}$ ) again.

-If the buttons for the rear doors are deactivated, the indicator light a in the safety switch (s) lights up.
+If the buttons for the rear doors are deactivated, the indicator light R in the safety switch (s) lights up.

-- If you lock the vehicle from the outside, do not leave any person in the vehicle since it is no longer possible to open the windows from the inside in an emergency. - The system is fitted with a force limiter ⇒ page 48.
+• If you lock the vehicle from the outside, do not leave any person in the vehicle since it is no longer possible to open the windows from the inside in an emergency.

+- The system is fitted with a force limiter ⇒ page 48.
 The closing process will be stop if an obstruction is detected and the window will open again.
 You should then take particular care when closing the windows!
-You may otherwise suffer severe injuries as a result of getting an arm, for example, jammed in the window! - It is recommended to deactivate the electrically operated power windows in the rear doors (safety pushbutton) $(s) \Rightarrow fig. 36$ when children are being transported on the rear seats.
+You may otherwise suffer severe injuries as a result of getting an arm, for example, jammed in the window! - It is recommended to deactivate the electrically operated power windows in the rear doors (safety pushbutton) (s) $\Rightarrow$ fig. 36 when children are being transported on the rear seats.